 Christ the Redeemer

 Christ the Redeemer is an enormous sculpture that stands on a mountain over the city.
-And while you can see it from various viewpoints around the city, going to the top of the mountain is one of the top things to do in Rio de Janeiro.
-Completed in 1931, the statue is an engineering feat that everyone can now enjoy.
-It can be visited by train or by van and is best to be visited when it first opens or for sunset.
+And while you can see it from various viewpoints around the city, going to the top of the mountain is one of the top things to do in Rio de Janeiro for some of the most iconic views in the world.
+On a nice day you will be able to see the city, Sugarloaf Mountain, the ocean, and more stretched out below you.
+Completed in 1931, the statue is an engineering feat that everyone can now enjoy whether they summit the mountain to see it up close or just look at it from the ground below.
+Chris the Redeemer can be visited by train or by van and is best to be visited when it first opens or for sunset.

 Sugarloaf Mountain

-Sugarloaf Mountain is another famous viewpoint and one of the best things to do in Rio de Janeiro.
-Has beautiful views of the famous beaches and the city snaking between the coast and the dramatic mountains that define Rio de Janeiro.
-The peak of the mountain can be visited with a few cable cars (purchase tickets here) or by rock climbing the rock with a guide.
+Sugarloaf Mountain is another famous viewpoint and one of the best things to do in Rio de Janeiro for iconic views of the city and an unforgettable journey up the cable cars.
+It has beautiful views of the famous golden beaches and the city snaking between the coast and the dramatic mountains that define Rio de Janeiro.
+The peak of the mountain can be visited with a few cable cars (purchase tickets here) or by rock climbing with a guide.
 The best time to visit this mountain to avoid crowds is when it opens in the morning or for sunset, avoiding the large cruise ship groups.

 The Urca Neighborhood